gitdemont/IFCshiny/README.md

 `Report` allows to easily create and organize report from graphs that are generated from `Plot` tab.
 It appears when at least one graph is registered within the file or has been exported.

 `Table` allows to easily extract statistics and export features values

+`Batch` allow to batch process current file analysis to other files and compare them.

 `Logs` permits to keep a track of user action.